tuluce/iRun/README.md

 <img src='./public/irun.png' alt='irun logo' align='right' />

-A web app to help with the pronunciation of Turkish words
+A web app to help with the pronunciation of Turkish words and phrases

 [irun.netlify.app](https://irun.netlify.app)